 Field Description Position status An indicator of the GNSS status.
-The options are: Calculating positions The receiver is computing GNSS position fixes.
-The current satellite constellation is therefore acceptable.
-Code-correction The receiver is computing real-time code-corrected GNSS position fixes.
-The current satellite constellation and real-time source is therefore acceptable.
-The receiver is computing real-time carrier- corrected GNSS position fixes.
-The current satellite constellation and real-time source is therefore acceptable.
-Poor satellite geometry The current PDOP or HDOP value is greater than the maximum value, so The GNSS receiver is not computing GNSS positions.
-Too few satellites The GNSS receiver has acquired satellites, has not acquired enough satellites to compute a position.
-Unavailable No position is available.
-For example, there may be no antenna connected to the receiver.
-Almanac The date of the alman ac.
+The options are: Calculating T positions cu he receiver is computing GNSS position fixes.
+The urrent satellite constellation is therefore cceptable. • Code-correction T G co a he receiver is computing real-time code-corrected iNSS position fixes.
+The current satellite onstellation and real-time source is therefore cceptable.
+Carrier-correction T co co co a he receiver is computing real-time carrier- orrected GNSS position fixes.
+The current satellite onstellation and real-time source is therefore cceptable.
+Poor satellite T geometry th he current PDOP or HDOP value is greater than he maximum value, so The GNSS receiver is not omputing GNSS positions.
+Too few satellites T a he GNSS receiver has acquired satellites, has not cquired enough satellites to compute a position. • Unavailable N lo position is available.
+For example, there may be o antenna connected to the receiver.
 Battery The current level of charge in the GNSS receiver battery.
 This value appears as a percentage.
-Note - If the connected computer, the field con d receiver is integrated with or powered by the field nputer's battery level appears in this field.
-If the 't any battery status, this field is not displayed.
+Note - If the connected receiver is integrated with or powered by the field computer, the field computer's battery level appears in this field.
+If the receiver does not report any battery status, this field is not displayed.
 Receiver type The name of the receiver model currently connected to the field computer.
 The TerraSync software shows the internal name supplied by the receiver, which may not exactly match the name you use for the receiver.
 Navigation version The version number of the navigation firmware that is installed in the connected GNSS receiver.
-Signal processor version The version number of the signal processing firmware that is installed in the connected GNSS receiver.
-OmniSTAR ID The activation code for the OmniSTAR satellite differential service.
-You need this code when contacting your OmniSTAR provider for activation.
-This field only appears if the connected receiver supports real-time corrections from a satellite differential service.
+Signal processor version ssor The version number of the signal processing firmware that is installed the connected GNSS receiver.
+OmniSTAR ID The activation code for the OmniSTAR satellite differenced this code when contacting your OmniSTAR pro This field only appears if the connected receiver sup corrections from a satellite differential service. he OmniSTAR satellite differential service.
+You ntacting your OmniSTAR provider for activation. the connected receiver supports real-time ite differential service.